 Question:

 Answer: Please do not use an axle-less suspension with the walking beam plans.
 The main pivot pin will not handle the added offset forces.
 Even Timbren highly recommends a cross member.
 The pin in our walking beam suspension will hold the load, but it will wear that area out very fast.
 It is definitely not for a Timbren suspension.
-Even if you weld in a crossmember like Timbren recommends, I’m not sure how you would flexibly attach it to the walking beam.
-The axle must attach to the walking beam in a flexible manner so when wheels move up and down differently on one side, it doesn’t bind in the suspension.
+Even if you weld in a crossmember like Timbren recommends, I am not sure how you would flexibly attach it to the walking beam.
+The axle must attach to the walking beam in a flexible manner so when wheels move up and down differently on one side, it does not bind in the suspension.

 Question: